 Lack of Warning Label

-The problem is that the Mead Johnson company does not provide any warning label on their Enfamil product packaging.
+Mead Johnson does not provide warning labels on their Enfamil product packaging.
 The manufacturer claims that the warning would be confusing and cause parents to stop buying Enfamil.

 The FDA's website states that premature infants should not consume cow milk-based formula.
 However, it is easy for parents of infants to miss this warning if they purchase Enfamil at their local store and trust the company, seeing as the product does not have a specific warning label.